-46. Panboola, on the Pambula River floodplain, is best accessed from Bullara Street, Pambula, with alternative walking entry from the Princes Highway, opposite Oaklands, (worth a visit).
+47. Panboola, on the Pambula River floodplain, is best accessed from Bullara Street, Pambula, with alternative walking entry from the Princes Highway, opposite Oaklands, (worth a visit).
+Park on the elevated area next to the Robert Smith's Home Store or via a turn beyond the Idlewilde Motel, marked with Panboola sign with safe parking inside the gate and walks commencing there.

-The site was formerly a working farm and in 2000 was gifted to the community.
+The site was formerly a working farm and in 2000 was gifted to the community and is managed by a volunteer group.
 Since then it has become a welcoming place to visit.
-After crossing the arched walking bridge is a brochure box with maps and the Information Booth has colourful panels telling the Panboola story.
+There are three access points, two in Bullara St and one on the Princes Highway opposite Oaklands.
+From the main entry under the metal eagle and nest, cross the arched walking bridge to a brochure box with maps.
+The Information Booth has colourful panels telling the Panboola story.
 Birdwatchers will note an impressive list of about 160 species from the 80 ha site.

 Walking around the many tracks you will meet birdwatchers, walkers, photographers and cyclists.
 There are hidden table settings for the casual picnic and seats scattered around the site.
 At the start of 'Olwyns Link' is a large display board featuring birds on one side and racing history on the other, and from here the former Pambula Racecourse can be reached with good shelter from sun and rain and the 'racetrack', perfect for a run or cycle.
 Southern Emu-wrens can often be found here and White-fronted Chats enjoy the saltmarsh.
+An ephemeral pond at the 400 marker can often produce interesting birds.